Reconcile Before It's Too Late

 21 “You have heard that it was said to those of old, ‘You shall not murder,[a] and whoever murders will be in danger of the judgment.’
 22 But I say to you that whoever is angry with his brother without a cause[b] shall be in danger of the judgment.
 And whoever says to his brother, ‘Raca!’ shall be in danger of the council.
 But whoever says, ‘You fool!’ shall be in danger of hell fire.
 23 Therefore if you bring your gift to the altar, and there remember that your brother has something against you, 24 leave your gift there before the altar, and go your way.
 First be reconciled to your brother, and then come and offer your gift.
 25 Agree with your adversary quickly, while you are on the way with him, lest your adversary deliver you to the judge, the judge hand you over to the officer, and you be thrown into prison.
 26 Assuredly, I say to you, you will by no means get out of there till you have paid the last penny.

-The church I attended as a child put so much emphasis on being pure at heart before giving your tithes that before that part came up at every service, the pastor would say
+The church I attended as a child put so much emphasis on being pure at heart before giving your tithes that before offering was collected at every service, the pastor would say

 it is more important that you offer your tithes with a pure heart than to give tithes.
-There would be a period before the offering that persons would get up greet each other and apologize for any wrong doings.
+There would be a period before the offering that persons would get up greet each other and apologize for any wrongdoings.
 People would cry and really get emotional during that time.
-What was always amazing to see was that some persons would be shocked when others approached them to say how they hurt them or apologize for something they did.
+What was always amazing to see was that some people would be shocked when others approached them to say how they hurt them or apologize for something they did.
 It was amazing because sometimes the other person wouldn't know that they had hurt that person or that someone had done them wrong.
-At the end, most times you would see them hugging and going to the altar together with their offering.
-In fact one of our musicians composed a song about reconciling and bring gifts to the altar that we would sing during that time in the service.
+In the end, there were occasions when the reconciled church members would go before the altar to offer their tithes together.
+This was always beautiful to see growing up.
+In fact, one of our musicians composed a song about reconciliation and bringing gifts to the altar that we would sing during that part of the service.

-Jesus was basically saying sometimes the sin we think carry the most conviction is murder, however sins such as being angry with someone for no reason or calling someone a fool carry the same conviction as murder.
+Jesus was basically saying sometimes the sin we think carries the most conviction is murder, however sins such as being angry with someone for no reason or calling someone a fool carry the same conviction as murder.
 Can you believe that?
-That's almost hard to conceive!
+That's almost hard to conceive.

 "And when you stand praying, if you hold anything against anyone, forgive him, so that your Father in heaven may forgive you your sins." - Mark 11:25